NielsdeBlaauw/php-doc-check/README.md

   -g, --grouping-method <arg>               Allows different grouping of the
                                             results list [file, none, metric,
+                                            severity, fileline] [default: file] -s, --sorting-method <arg>                Sorting for the results.
+Natural sorts by name for groups and line for findings.
+Value uses the
+                                            cumulative group score, and finding
+                                            score as sorting value. [natural,
+                                            value] [default: natural]
-                                            severity, fileline] [default: file] -i, --ignore-violations-on-exit           Will exit with a zero code, even if any violations are found -?, --help                                Show this help and quit
+  -i, --ignore-violations-on-exit           Will exit with a zero code, even if
+                                            any violations are found -?, --help                                Show this help and quit